bitnami/charts/bitnami/apache/README.md

 This release allows you to use your custom static application.
 In order to do so, check [this section](#deploying-a-custom-web-application).

 ## Upgrading

+### To 10.0.0

+This major release standardizes the input values and features for the ingress object.
+Refer to [this section](#traffic-exposure-parameters) for the complete list of parameters accepted.

 ### To 9.0.0